d4n3sh/thedaneshproject/content/posts/2007-04-09-alanbernard-presents-fkn-mischief.md

   - 935151680

 ---
-Alan had come up with a few new design for his T&#8217;s and a whole new page to go with them.
+Alan had come up with a few new design for his T's and a whole new page to go with them.

 Check them out at;
 <img loading="lazy" src="http://alanbernard.com/mischief/wp-content/themes/alanx/images/foliage.gif" height="158" width="474" />